Mips2cs

 This was then compiled to MIPS machine code with GCC, and converted to C# source code using Mips2cs.
 If you are interested in seeing what the generated C# looks like, see: bouncy_ball_game.cs.

 Finally the C# was compiled with Visual Studio / XNA to a Windows executable.
 It can be downloaded here: BouncyBallGame.exe.
-(Note you need the XNA Framework installed to be able to run this.)
+(Note: to run this you may need to install "XNA Framework Redistributable 4.0" from Microsoft.)

 The process worked perfectly well and the game plays without any problems on Windows.
 In theory a 360 version could be made as well (but the code would have to be modified to use an Xbox controller instead of a mouse).